-Once the lender hires an appraiser, there are three steps to the appraisal process: home inspection, comparing similar homes, and compiling the report.
+Once the lender hires an appraiser, it can take anywhere from a few days to a couple of weeks to complete the appraisal report.
+There are three steps to the appraisal process, the home inspection, comparing similar homes, and compiling the report.

 Once you have the house under contract, you will have to start negotiating with mortgage lenders.
-When you find a lender with agreeable terms, the lender will hire an appraiser and wait for the report before signing the deal.
-An appraiser will typically respond within 12 - 48 hours.
+Once you find a lender with agreeable terms, the lender will ask for an appraisal, which will need to come in and be approved by the lender before you can close on the mortgage.

 After an appraiser has been hired, he or she will set up a time to visit the house for an inspection.
 This is an examination of both the inside and outside of the house.
 To get a full picture, the appraiser might ask the seller or the broker to share details about major home improvements or other repairs that should not go unnoticed.

 The inspection is done to fill out a Uniform Residential Appraisal Report.
 This examines the house, of course, but it also includes the repairs, neighborhood insights and trends, lawn condition, quality of utilities, and dimensions.

 - Number and purpose of rooms (i.e., bedrooms, bathrooms, and kitchens)

 - Functional layout and structural integrity